Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/read-and-write-a-json-file-in-node-js.md

 ---

 Ever needed to load, write and save a file in `node.js`?
-Of course, I've heard of databases, but sometimes it's just way easier to write a small json file. 🔥
+Of course, I've heard of databases, but sometimes it's easier to write a small JSON file. 🔥

 ## Creating a basic node.js app